hoadn/pill-logger/README.md

 pill-logger
 ===========

-An application for Android that helps you track the pills you take
+An app for Android that helps you track the pills you take.